-7 8 Objectives Fiscal forecasting (revenues, expenditures and debt) is improved.
-Improved Budgeting and Compliance with MTEFF Outputs A tax expenditure policy developed A report on revised relevant Laws and Regulations affecting Tax administration.
-Annual variance analysis report of MTEF against Budget execution and controls is available.
-Biannual review reports of forecast based on economic policy and development priorities.
-A five-year MTEF document developed Progress A consultant has been hired to developed the tax expenditure policy.
-The revised GIEPA Act has just been submitted to MOFEA for review and eventual consultation with relevant stakeholders.
-Annual variance analysis report of MTEF against Budget execution has not been done yet.
-Work is in progress for biannual review reports of forecast based on economic policy and development priorities.
+Objectives Fiscal forecasting (revenues, expenditures and debt) is improved.
+Improved Budgeting and Compliance with MTEFF Outputs The tax expenditure policy developed A report on revised relevant Laws and Regulations affecting Tax administration.
+Annual variance analysis report of MTEF against budget execution and controls is available.
+Biannual review reports of forecast based on economic policy and development priorities A five-year MTEF document developed.
+Progress A consultant has been hired to develop the tax expenditure policy.
+(An interim report is developed) The revised GIEPA Act has just been submitted to MOFEA for review and eventual consultation with relevant stakeholders.
+(Still in progress) Annual variance analysis report of MTEF against Budget execution has not been done yet. (annual variance analysis still not yet done) Work is in progress for biannual review reports of forecast based on economic policy and development priorities.
 Work is in progress for a three-year MTEF document.
-Status Work in progress for most of the reforms.
-Challenges data constrains
+(MTEF is at its final stage) Status Work in progress for most of the reforms.
+Challenges data constrains e e Objectives 1.
+Improve compliance through process enhancement and risk-based compliance management 2.
+Strengthen Intelligence, Investigation and Data Management to Support Evidence-Based Decision Making 3.
+Enhance Revenue Arrears Collection and Management 4.
+Strengthen Dispute Resolution Mechanism 5.
+Implement Trade Facilitation Initiatives